xmos/lib_camera/doc/quick_start_guide/index.rst

   python python/run_xscope_bin.py \
     build/examples/take_picture_raw/example_take_picture_raw.xe

-6. The camera should be communicating with the host and the image being saved to a .raw file.
+6. The camera should communicate with the host and save the image to a .raw file

 7. To decode the image use the following command: